Burning without burning out: A psychology geek’s take on passion and why it matters for flow states

-Grit your teeth (for the right reasons though)
+Passion requires to grit your teeth (for the right reasons though)

 But it’s not merely the level of ambition or the fact that we are passionate, it’s also why we are passionate that matters for our well-being.
 Buckle up to learn when it is worth it to keep going and when it may be more adaptive to simply let go.